 The UNESCO World Heritage site dates back to the 16th century and was an important component in protecting the city.

-Climbing 5 storeys of narrow, circular stairs will take you to the top of the tower where you can enjoy beautiful river views.
-Visiting the tower is free with the Lisbon Card, which I highly recommend you get if you plan on staying at leat 2 days in Lisbon.
+Climbing 5 stories of narrow, circular stairs will take you to the top of the tower where you can enjoy beautiful river views.
+Visiting the tower is free with the Lisbon Card, which I highly recommend you get if you plan on staying at least 2 days in Lisbon.

 Stroll around the Alfama district

-As one of the most famous touristic districts in Lisbon, the Alfame district delivers everything you expect from the quaint city.
+As one of the most famous touristic districts in Lisbon, the Alfama district delivers everything you expect from the quaint city.

-Narrow (and steep,) cobblestoned streets, clothes hanging outside the windows of pastel colored houses, some of them decorated with traditional tiles, steep hills, sorrowful fado music flowing out of the windows of tourist venues at night, and all together a lively atmosphere.
+Narrow (and steep,) cobblestoned streets, clothes hanging outside the windows of pastel-colored houses, some of them decorated with traditional tiles, steep hills, sorrowful fado music flowing out of the windows of tourist venues at night, and altogether a lively atmosphere.